Chloe Schendel-Wilson is Parliamentary Officer at Volteface, the drugs policy think tank, and Campaigns Officer at Tory Workers.

 Much of this change is happening without fanfare, but for some jurisdictions, notably Durham, the Police and Crime Commissioner has publicly declared de facto decriminalisation of cannabis possession without rebuke from the Home Office.
 Just last year, Sara Thornton, the Director of the National Police Chief’s Council, told the Daily Mail that even those growing cannabis in their homes are unlikely to elicit so much as a visit by the police.

-A largely unacknowledged but significant factor in the changing nature of law enforcement is the growth of hydroponically home-grown cannabis, and the reduction in consumption of imported herb.
+A largely unacknowledged but significant factor in the changing nature of law enforcement is the growth of hydroponically home-grown cannabis through use of ph pens, and the reduction in consumption of imported herb.
 Police have traditionally eschewed entering people’s homes, except as a last resort.

 Perhaps more troubling is the rise in drugpotency.
 As a devastating new report covered on Newsnight yesterday reveals, ‘street cannabis ‘ (AKA skunk) contains incredibly high rates of THC – the main psychoactive component of cannabis – but next to no cannabidiol, a compound which may moderate some of the effects of THC.
 This imbalance is driving higher rates of dependency, addiction and mental health presentations linked to cannabis use.
 Last year’s Volteface report Street Lottery examines this issue in detail.

 Thirdly, an estimated one million people access cannabis for medical reasons – people with cancer, multiple sclerosis and Alzheimer’s use it to ease their pain, but instead of getting it safely prescribed by their doctor (as one can in many EU member and US states) they instead are having to break the law, accessing strains of unknown provenance from the hands of dealers.